Choosing the 1D resolution by setting the calculation point distance

 Scale of flow dynamics

-The 1D resolution (calculation point distance) relates to the scale at which you can capture the dynamics of flow.
-If there are relevant length scales of the dynamics, accelarations or there are other reasons to expect changes in the flow, you will need to have sufficient computational points on a 1D element.
+The 1D resolution (calculation point distance) relates to the scale at which the dynamics of flow are captured.
+If there are relevant length scales of the dynamics, accelerations or there are other reasons to expect changes in the flow, you will need to have a sufficient number of computational points on that 1D element.
 The distance between computational points should be smaller than the scale at which you expect such variations to play a role.

 Exchange between 1D and 2D

-If the channel is part of a 1D2D schematisation and has a (double) connected calculation type, you will also need to consider the exchange with the 2D domain.
+If the channel is part of a 1D/2D schematisation and has a (double) connected calculation type, you will also need to consider the exchange with the 2D domain.
 This exchange is only possible at computational points.
-A general guideline is to match the 1D and 2D resolutions in those areas, i.e., if the computational cell size is 40 x 40 m^2, a 1D calculation point distance of 40 m would be suitable.
+A general guideline is to match the 1D and 2D resolutions in those areas, i.e., if the computational cell size is 40 x 40 m2, a 1D calculation point distance of 40 m would be recommended.

 Pipes can also be given a connected calculation type, in combination with a calculation point distance that is smaller than the length of the pipe.
 In this way, the pipe can exchange with 2D cells it crosses.
 This can be used as a way to schematise gullies.